orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.md

     <figcaption>Marking a form as available as a template</figcaption>
 </figure>

-You can associate a thumbnail with each form, which will be used in the Form Builder New page as well as on the landing page (see below).
+You can associate a thumbnail with each form, which will be used in the Form Builder New page as well as on the Landing page (see below).
 That thumbnail can be a screenshot of the form, or any other graphic you choose.

 <figure>
     <picture>